General enquiries: 0800 326 5559

 A lady drinking tea at home with her feet on the coffee table

-If you have the choice between private rehab and NHS-funded rehab for drug and alcohol addiction treatment, it’s important to carefully consider your options.
+If you have the choice between private rehab and NHS rehab for alcohol & drugs, it’s important to carefully consider your treatment options.

 While private rehab is more expensive, these clinics tend to have much shorter waiting lists, and you will usually be able to begin treatment fairly quickly.
 If time is of the essence, private rehab may be the best solution for you.